How Prepared Are You in the Event of the Unexpected?

 Create a family emergency plan, detailing where you will go in the event of an emergency and how you will maintain contact with other family members.
 Learn your evacuation zone and sign up for emergency alerts through government agencies for weather reports and other important information.

 Children need to know what to do and how to protect themselves in the event of an emergency.
 Structure this according to age group.
 Older children and teens should know where to go and the actions they need to take in the event an emergency happens either at school or when they are home alone.

 Be familiar with special issues or risks your community might face, such as from storms, flooding, or other disasters.
 Know the numbers for emergency responders and where emergency shelters are located.
 Consider volunteering with local groups and sign up for emergency call lists.

 Let Us Help You Today

 At Cavallo & Cavallo, we can help you put the proper documents in place to protect yourself and your loved ones in the event of an emergency situation.
 Do not put off this important task.
-To schedule a consultation in our office contact our Bronx & New Rochelle estate planning attorneys today.
+To schedule a consultation in our office contact our Bronx & Westchester estate planning attorneys today.